-Circumstances will move at speed during this outbreak, so don’t let your internal communications lag behind.
+Circumstances will continue to move at speed over the rest of the outbreak, so don’t let your internal communications lag behind.
 If you have a team who’d normally be working in the same room but have now been forced to disperse, you can still keep on the same page, wherever you are.

 Online conference call services like Google Meet, Zoom and Skype can keep you in touch with your colleagues while you’re sitting on the sofa.

 It can also be beneficial for morale and group spirit to have an ongoing team chat thread bubbling away throughout the day, where you can share ideas, points of order or even just banter.

 Never underestimate the value of making a good plan .
-As normality comes ever closer, you need to know how you're going to capitalise on people’s desire to spend and enjoy life to the full again when the lockdown is lifted.
+As normality comes ever closer, you need to know how you're going to capitalise on people’s desire to spend and enjoy life again when the lockdown is lifted in full.
 We’ve got a free, in-depth guide to marketing planning that might prove useful here.

 Most of us would rather be free to go to and from work, rather than confined to our own homes indefinitely, but social distancing needn’t harm your marketing efforts.

 Even if you’re not trying to drive people to your premises right now, you can still stay on your customers’ minds during these turbulent times armed only with a laptop and a decent wi-fi signal.

 The legwork you put in now will pay off when people re-emerge from their homes and make a beeline for the businesses that stayed on their minds during the bad days.